chatgpt4pcg/2025-llms4pcg/content/_index.md

 To be announced.
 Please stay tuned.
 {{< /callout >}}

+**Midterm**: 30 May 2024 (23:59 JST)

+**Final**: 30 July 2024 (23:59 JST)

+Midterm submission is optional, although we recommend it.
+Any team that submits during the mid-term submission will be notified of the preliminary results.
+However, all teams, whether they submit during the midterm or not, must submit during the final submission period.
+Only submissions during the final submission period will be considered for the final ranking.

 ## Other Information

 **Keywords:** Prompt engineering, Procedural content generation, Level generation, Conversational agent, Large language model, Angry Birds, Science Birds